Have you noticed that there’s a worldwide game of “Busy Poker” going on?

-Having what David Allen refers to as “open loops” in your mind is intensely distracting and a big energy drain, so do those circulating thoughts a favor and take a moment write down everything that’s on your mental list.
+Having what David Allen refers to as “open loops” in your mind is intensely distracting and a big energy drain, so do those circulating thoughts a favor and take a moment to write down everything that’s on your mental list.

 In other words, you may have written down, “Finish Presentation.”
-But what that really means is that you need to
+But what that really means is that you need to:

 - Confirm the date of the meeting with your client (five-minute phone call)